keyvank/30cc/README.md

 # 30 C Compiler!

-A toy C compiler written in C, with the goal of being able to compile itself 🤝
+`30cc` (Pronounced as *CCC*, because in the Persian language, the number 30 is pronounced as C) is a toy C compiler written in C, with the goal of being able to compile itself 🤝 This is my first attempt in writing a self-hosting software!
+What is a self-hosting software?

+- Imagine `30cc` gets strong enough to be able to compile itself.
+- I will first compile `30cc` with `gcc` to get the `30cc` compiler's binary.
+- I will then use the `gcc`-generated `30cc` binary file to compile the `30cc` again.
+- I now have a `30cc`-compiled version of `30cc`, which I can use for further developing the compiler!
+- I can forget about `gcc`, as if it never existed!
+Beautiful hah? `30cc` is now all alive by itself!

 `30cc` emits x86-64 assembly as its output.
+The outputs are totally unoptimized, but that's fine, the project aims to be educational.

 Currently, this is the most complicated code `30cc` is able to successfully parse and compile: